Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 Everyone's extremely left-wing.

-Everyone's extremely into the social ideologies, which isn't just, you know, the personal becomes political, as the liberals say, where it is your social orientation and how you express yourself personally.
+Everybody's extremely into the social ideologies, which isn't just, you know, the personal becomes political, as the liberals say, where it is your social orientation and how you express yourself personally.

 What am I going to say to when all my friends, it's like, oh, he became Catholic, but half of them have an abnormal sexual orientation or transgender or anything like that.

-It's like they take it really seriously as well.
+It's like, they take it really seriously as well.

 Okay.

-So it was a combo of a, I don't know what to say, a, a, a, values mismatch to put it as nicely as possible it was a combination of that and also Just feeling like you're just staring at a screen and pretending to get an education, is it sort of like that?
+It was a combination of that and also just feeling like you're just staring at a screen and pretending to get an education.

 Yes, I was.